haskell-cryptography/cacophony/README.md

   * `handshakeHash` -- Retrieves the `h` value associated with the conversation's SymmetricState.
 This value is intended to be used for channel binding.
 For example, the initiator might cryptographically sign this value as part of some higher-level authentication scheme.
+See section 9.4 of the protocol for details.

+  * `setSecondaryKey` -- Sets a secondary symmetric key as described in section 9.5 of the protocol.

 ## Vectors